-• In 2004, the Bank entered into a sale and purchase agreement with a financial institution to purchase shares of a related party on behalf of another related party.
-The net amount due to the financial institution as 31st December 2011 is US\$ 3,670,202 (31 December 2010: US\$ 3,670,202).
-In accordance with the terms of the agreement, the Bank pledged certain equity shares with a carrying value of US\$ 1,921,772 as at 31 December 2011 (2010: US\$ 2,778,466) in addition to dividends received on these shares amounting to US\$ 887,733 (2010: US\$ 887,733).
+In 2004, the Bank entered into a sale and purchase agreement with a financial institution to purchase shares of a related party on behalf of another related party.
+The net amount due to the financial institution was US\$ 3,670,202 as at 31 December 2012 (31 December 2011: US\$ 3,670,202).
+In accordance with the terms of the agreement, the Bank pledged certain equity shares with a carrying value of US\$ 1,898,618 as at 31 December 2012 (31December 2011: US\$ 1,921,772) in addition to dividends received on these shares amounting to US\$ 887,733 as at 31 December 2012 (31 December 2011: US\$ 887,733).
 Subsequently, the agreement was terminated by the financial institution due to disputes with the Bank and as a result, the pledged investments have been retained by the financial institution.
 In the opinion of the Bank's lawyers and management, the agreement was wrongfully terminated and following the financial institution's refusal to settle the matter amicably, the Bank has filed a legal case in the courts of Bahrain against the financial institution for possession of the Bank's investments.